 Many other organizations have launched similar programs, prompting media coverage of how “charity gift catalogs are proliferating, offering donors the opportunity to ‘buy’ everything from a goat to a sewing machine to a herd of cows.”18 Heifer International has been distributing livestock for more than 70 years and has helped more than 31 million impoverished families.

-Then Kanal received a pig through a GFA-supported distribution, and everything changed for his family.
+Then Kalman received a pig through a GFA-supported distribution, and everything changed for his family.
 The sow delivered eight piglets, seven of which he sold for almost $40 each.
-From a second litter, Kanal gave a piglet to a neighboring family in need, setting them on an upward cycle out of poverty, too.
+From a second litter, Kalman gave a piglet to a neighboring family in need, setting them on an upward cycle out of poverty, too.

 An important part of alleviating poverty through income-generating gifts is not only how these practical gifts improve recipients’ circumstances but also how they restore their dignity and sense of value.
 Rather than leaving them dependent on future help, they are equipped and encouraged to have an active part in creating their own better futures.

 Supplies are only part of the answer to poverty, though.
 People need to be able to develop new skills, too, in order to escape poor-paying circumstances, in which they are often trapped because of lack of education.